alessandro-gentilini/knuth-interview-2006/README.md

 way, is something very dear to the hearts of computer scientists now, because we call it the number of binary trees with *n* leaves.
 But Louis Green gave us, as a problem, as a challenge, could we determine this number?
-And if anybody could, he said he’d give an A to them.
+And if anybody could, he said he'd give an A to them.

 Well.
-I don’t know to this day whether he knew the answer to the problem or not, but I have found out subsequently that the answer was published in the 18th century, and, and had a long history.
+I don't know to this day whether he knew the answer to the problem or not, but I have found out subsequently that the answer was published in the 18th century, and, and had a long history.
 And so these numbers are so famous now that one of my friends, Richard Stanley at MIT, has found 128 different interpretations of these numbers, parentheses is just one of these 128 ways.
-And he’s collected that many ways.
-In fact I had the honor of discovering number 128 last year, when I was with him in Sweden, but that’s; anyway.
+And he's collected that many ways.
+In fact I had the honor of discovering number 128 last year, when I was with him in Sweden, but that's; anyway.

 My sophomore
-year, Louis gives us this problem, and we all knew Louis’s reputation, so we figured, why work on the problem?
-He’ll never give out a problem that we could actually solve, why should we, you know, why should we waste time on this silly thing?
+year, Louis gives us this problem, and we all knew Louis's reputation, so we figured, why work on the problem?
+He'll never give out a problem that we could actually solve, why should we, you know, why should we waste time on this silly thing?
 But it turned out that I was on the football, I was in the band, actually, not the football team, and our band was going to play in Detroit, at the football game, on Saturday, but I missed the bus.
-I got up too late, so I was, so I found out the bus had just left for Detroit, and I had a whole, and I had figured I’d spend all, you know, a wasted day, all day in Detroit.
+I got up too late, so I was, so I found out the bus had just left for Detroit, and I had a whole, and I had figured I'd spend all, you know, a wasted day, all day in Detroit.

 So I
-figured, okay, I’ll work on Louis, I’ll spend this day thinking about Louis Green’s impossible problem.
+figured, okay, I'll work on Louis, I'll spend this day thinking about Louis Green's impossible problem.
 And I got lucky, and figured, and found the answer to it, and so I wrote it up on two sheets of paper, and turned it in on Monday morning, and he looked it over, and on Tuesday, he said, “Okay, you get an A in this class.”
-So I’m still a physics major, but I took his math class, and so I cut class the rest of the quarter, and he lived up to his agreement, and I got an A on my, on the score.
+So I'm still a physics major, but I took his math class, and so I cut class the rest of the quarter, and he lived up to his agreement, and I got an A on my, on the score.